Does Boiling My Water Purify It?RSS

 Hydroviv's Science Team

 Our tech support team gets a lot of questions from people looking to purify their water by boiling or freezing it.
-Doing a quick web search, we learned that there is A LOT of bad information out there on the topic, which is strange because it's pretty straightforward and there isn't really any room for debate.
+Doing a quick web search, we learned that there is A LOT of bad information out there on the topic.

 What Does Boiling My Water Protect Against?